scottnm/Archive/README.md

 * Be able to view the "read"-archive in a separate view.
 * Unread posts from a SourceFeed when a new set of InformationItems from that SourceFeed arrive are sent to an "unread"-archive
 * Be able to view the "unread"-archive in a separate view.
+* From UI, be able to mark InformationItems as "unread" to refresh them back to the homepage

 # V0